For students

 Play out subdivisions

 Pick a small section and play the smallest subdivision that makes sense — constant sixteenth notes, counting the correct number for each rhythm you see.
+Four sixteenths for every quarter, two for every eighth.

 #45